Industrial Engineering and Operations Research and Business Administration

 PHYSICS 7BPhysics for Scientists and Engineers4

-ENGIN 7Introduction to Computer Programming for Scientists and Engineers (Programming)4
+ENGIN 7Introduction to Computer Programming and Numerical Methods (Programming)4

 Reading & Composition Parts A and B4-4